vttale/serve-stale/README.md

    to distinguish operator intent for legitimate cases versus error cases.

-   During discussion in dnsop it was suggested that Refused from all authorities should be treated, from a serve-stale perspective, as though it were equivalent to NXDomain because it represents an explicit signal to take down the zone from servers that still have the zone's delegation pointed to them.
+   During discussion in the IETF, it was suggested that, if all authorities return responses with RCODE of Refused, it may be an explicit signal to take down the zone from servers that still have the zone's delegation pointed to them.
 Refused, however, is also overloaded to mean multiple possible failures which could represent